 Coordinate with other agencies, departments, Voluntary Organizations Active in Disaster (VOAD), and the private sector, as required, to provide health and medical resources, services and personnel to support response activities.

-Coordinate Resource Requests through the County EOC.
+Coordinate resource requests through the County EOC.

 Medical Services

 Identify hospital and nursing home vacancies, in conjunction with the GA Hospital Association and other appropriate organizations, to coordinate patient relocation, including the sick, injured, elderly, handicapped, and those with special medical needs; and establishment of emergency medical care centers.